munrocket/3d-sdf-font/README.md

 ```

 ### How to add new symbol in font
-Create new SDF according to 2pt font letter with origin at left bottom corner
+Create new SDF according to 2pt font letter with origin at left bottom corner in Inskape.

-### How to update kerning table for font
-Add new symbol in kerning alphabet and run `npm run gen` or
+Add new symbol in kerning alphabet in `gen.py` and run `npm run gen` or
 ```sh
 pip3 install pillow
 cd kerning